There were ‘people flying’: Passengers recall mid-air drop of LATAM Airlines flight | KRDO

 By Cristopher Ulloa and Marlon Sorto, CNN

+On Tuesday, New Zealand authorities said it was already in the process of removing the plane’s flight data recorders for analysis at Chile’s request.

-(CNN) — A group of passengers on board a LATAM Airlines flight that experienced a mid-air drop while traveling to New Zealand arrived in Chile on Tuesday, with two of them speaking to a CNN team at Santiago International Airport.
+A group of passengers on board the flight arrived back in Chilean capital Santiago on Tuesday, with Chilean resident Verónica Martínez describing the experience as “horrible.”

-“The experience was horrible,” said Chilean resident Verónica Martínez, who was on flight LAN800 from Australia to New Zealand on Monday.

-She said that everything was normal until the plane “kind of shut down – went down.
-[There were] people flying – things flying.”
+Everything was normal until the plane “kind of shut down – went down.
+[There were] people flying – things flying,” she said, speaking from Santiago International Airport.

 Martínez said she was not injured because she was wearing a seat belt, but she saw some people, including a baby, flying through the cabin.
 She described that moment as being on a “roller coaster.”

-Note: Correction: This story has been updated to correct the number of members of the Chilean investigation team.